the-lord-of-stars/mini-template/README.md

 quick, and persistent search results.
 You can sign up for free for an API key [here](https://tavily.com/).
     *   Set `TAVILY_API_KEY` in `.studio/.env` file.  -->

 - Azure OpenAI.
-When you upload you submission to our evaluation server, we inject the following api keys in the environment
+When you upload you submission to our evaluation server, we inject the following api keys in the environment.
+You do \*not\* need to fill in the Azure OpenAI endpoint, API key, and deployment name.

 ```
 LLM_PROVIDER="azure"